800-450-6118

 Let's say you had 1 or 2 steroid shots.
 Each time they worked fairly well until their effects wore off.
 Then your doctor recommended carpal tunnel surgery.

-You had the second surgery but it failed.
+You had the first surgery -- but it failed.
 Then the doctor said, “Since the shots relieved symptoms at first, I recommend another carpal tunnel surgery because THIS TIME there's an 80% chance of success.”

 carpal tunnel steroid injection

-It’s evident that carpal tunnel surgery is pushed upon every patient, by nearly every hand surgeon in America.
-I personally have several hand surgeon friends who do nothing but carpal tunnel surgery.
+Carpal tunnel surgery is pushed upon every patient by nearly every hand surgeon in America.
+I personally have several hand surgeon colleagues who do nothing but carpal tunnel surgery all week long.
 It's that lucrative.

 So it’s no coincidence that carpal tunnel surgery is now the second most common surgical procedure.
-You can easily call it a surgical epidemic.
+It's sort of a surgical epidemic.

 As a result, general practitioners are now sounding the alarms.
 They recognize that many good, non-surgical carpal tunnel treatments are available right now.
 This is why many doctors are opting to recommend such treatments even before thinking about a first surgery - let alone a second carpal tunnel surgery.

-Remedies like simple rest, night bracing, hand and finger stretching exercises, and myofascial release massage are all effective for relieving carpal tunnel syndrome.
+Remedies like simple rest and avoidance, night bracing, hand and finger stretching exercises, and myofascial release massage are all effective for relieving carpal tunnel syndrome.
 And they don't require surgery.

 Also, they recommend using non-surgical remedies even if the first surgery fails to resolve the symptoms within 7 weeks.